 A click rang through the room.
 I paused and glanced toward the sound.
 The viscountess stood at the door, hand falling away from the lock she had just turned.

 My tension returned tenfold.
 “What are you doing?”

-She held a finger to her lips and began searching our surroundings.
+She held a finger to her lips and strode inside.
 She glanced inside the toilet room, looked beneath the chaise lounge, pulled back the curtains, and then threw open the doors to the balcony and checked outside.
-These were the actions of a woman who feared she was being watched.
-Who worried about being overheard.
+These were the actions of a woman who feared she was being watched, who worried about being overheard.

-I glanced around, looking for anything nearby that could be used as a weapon.
+I glanced around, looking for anything nearby that could serve as a weapon.
 There was a heavy marble bookend on a small table to my right.
 I stepped over and snatched it up just as she came back inside.
-Holding it behind my back, I turned to face her.
+I held it behind my back and turned to face her.

 “Whatever they want, just give it to them,” she said.

 “Whatever who wants?”
-I countered, taking a careful step back.
-I had misjudged her.
-Thought her carefree and innocent.
+I countered, taking a careful step backward.
+I had misjudged her, thought her carefree and innocent.
 I wouldn’t repeat the mistake.
 She might not give off an aura of violence, but I couldn’t discount that this was some ruse and she was intent on harming me.

 She shook her head.
 “We don’t have time for this.
 Just being alone in your company is a risk I shouldn’t be taking.”

 I locked my jaw and stared at her.

 She let out a sound of exasperation.
 “The note senders.
 Do whatever they tell you to.”